Eye on the horizon: a look at the future of the air cargo industry

 Cargo aircraft of the future

-According to sUAS News, the Chinese Academy of Sciences modified and successfully flew an unpiloted PAC P-750 XSTOL turboprop plane in 2017.
-Now some of the most exciting future aircraft are being developed by China’s Beihang UAS Technology (part of Beihang University, previously known as Beijing University).
-The BKZ-005 unmanned aerial vehicle will be tested in September this year with a view to deployment later in 2019.
-The self-flying planes will carry up to 1.2 tonnes of cargo over 745 miles at an altitude of over 16,000 feet.
+According to Boeing, the Chinese Academy of Sciences modified and successfully flew an unpiloted PAC P-750 XSTOL turboprop plane in 2017.
+In fact, some of the most exciting future aircraft are being developed by China’s Beihang UAS Technology Co (BHUAS – part of Beihang University, previously known as Beijing University of Aeronautics and Astronautics).
+The self-flying planes will carry up to 1.2 tons of cargo over 745 miles at an altitude above 16,000ft.

 Digitization of the air cargo industry

-It seems that traditional carriers who have been in the business for many years and have the capital to spend on resources, development and training, now have a unique opportunity to adopt the latest digital innovations and place themselves in a particularly strong position for the future.
+Traditional carriers, which have been in the business for many years and have the capital to spend on resources, development and training, now have a unique opportunity to adopt the latest digital innovations and place themselves in a particularly strong position for the future.